Healthy Homes Assessment Island Bay

 Island Bay Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory throughout Island Bay and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory in all Island Bay and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate the compliance with all Healthy Homes Standard that apply or will be applicable throughout the tenancy period of your rental home.
+• Property managers and landlords must keep records of their conformance with the Healthy Homes Standards that apply or will be applicable during the tenancy of your rental home.

 From July 1st 2021

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

-• All households let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes